1

 Some state job postings say you can qualify by an "equivalent combination of education and experience."
 If that language appears below, then you may qualify through EITHER years of education OR years of directly related experience, OR a combination of both.
 See the Education and Experience Equivalency Guide for details.

-Graduation from an accredited four year college or university; or eight years as a law enforcement officer in NC; or an associate degree and four years of work experience in a related field.
+Graduation from an accredited four-year college or university; or eight years as a law enforcement officer in NC; or an associate degree and four years of work experience in a related field.
 Related fields include: teaching, social services, law enforcement, arbitration or mediation, the court system, or counseling.

 Magistrates are statutorily required to live in the county the magistrate position serves at the time of nomination or a contiguous county (touching along a boundary or a point).
 See a map of North Carolina counties to determine if your county of residence meets statutory requirements.
-You MUST be a resident of Davidson County or one of its contiguous counties to be eligible for this position.
+You MUST be a resident of Columbus County or one of its contiguous counties to be eligible for this position.

 Attach cover letter and résumé.